wp-plugins/total-security/readme.txt

     * Compatibility with WordPress 3.5

 * 2.0.342
-    * Add new feature: Unsafe Files Search
+    * Add new feature: File System
     * Performance improvements.

 * 1.1